Langona warchalowskii: Description

+It is easier to distinguish Langona spiders by observing their copulatory organs.
+The male spiders' pedipalps are marked by having a single protrusion, or apophysis.
+Langona warchalowskii has brown pedipalps that lack the outgrowth on the palpal femur that can be seen on its relatives.
+The pedipalp ends with a palpal tibia that has a single short tibial apophysis that is fringed with a tuft of long setae.
+Attached at the end are a very dark, almost black palpal bulb and cymbium.
+The bulb has a bulge that points down towards the tibia and, at the other end, another smaller bulge that leans over the start of the spider's very small embolus.
+There are long tufts of hair around the base and much of the bulb.

 The female is significantly larger than the male, with a typical body length of 8.9 mm.
 It has a carapace that measures between 3.9 and 4 mm long and 2.8 and 2.9 mm wide and an abdomen that is 5.8 mm in length and between 3.8 and 4.0 mm in width.
 It is lighter in colour, with a grey abdomen that has a single light stripe with a dark border.
 Otherwise, it is similar is general appearance to the male.

-The epigyne is unlike any other Langona species in external appearance.
+The spider's epigyne, the visible external part of its copulatory organs. is unlike any other Langona species in external appearance.
 It has a two small depressions on the back, the rims forming a sort of shield above the gonopores.
-The copulatory ducts are short.
-The wide seminal ducts are slightly sclerotised and lead to heavily sclerotised, multi-chambered spermathecae.
-It has distinctive accessory glands that protrude from the main copulatory organs and give them a more complex appearance.
+There are two copulatory openings that lead via wide and short insemination ducts, which are slightly sclerotised, to heavily sclerotised, multi-chambered receptacles, or spermathecae.
+Internally, there are distinctive accessory glands that protrude from the main copulatory organs and give them a more complex appearance.

-Like other Lagona spiders, the chelicerae are toothless. and there is a single apophysis, or appendage, on the pedipalp tibia, which enables it to be distinguished from other Aelurillinae.
+Like other Lagona spiders, the spider's chelicerae are toothless. and there is a single apophysis, or appendage, on the pedipalp tibia, which enables it to be distinguished from other Aelurillinae.
 The male has a characteristic short and blunt tibial apophysis.
 It closely resembles the related Langona improcera, but the palpal bulb is wider and the rearmost lobe smaller.
 The female is similar to other species in the genus, the obvious accessory glands being the most distinctive feature.

 Distribution and habitat

+Most Langona spiders are found in Africa and Eurasia.
 Langona warchalowskii is endemic to South Africa.
 The holotype was found in 1989 in Central Karoo, Western Cape, 25 km east of Prince Albert.
 It has been found near Middelburg, Eastern Cape, Griekwastad, Northern Cape, Florisbad, Free State and in other areas of the country.
 It is a ground-dwelling spider that thrives in arid and semi-arid environments.